burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 This is a special declaration that results in a compilation error if the constant expression `expr` evaluates to false.
 The `static_assert` is valid "anywhere":
 * Global and namespace scope
 * Class scope
-* Function and block scope.
+* Function and block scope

 Example: